SanderMertens/flecs/Manual.md

 `ENTITY` columns are available to the system as a shared columns.

 ### System API
-Now that you now how to specify system queries, it is time to find out how to use the columns specified in a query in the system itself!
+Now that you now how to specify system signatures, it is time to find out how to use the columns specified in a signature in the system itself!
 First of all, lets take a look at the anatomy of a system.
 Suppose we define a system like this in our application `main`:

 ```
 ECS_SYSTEM(world, Move, EcsOnUpdate, Position, Velocity);